Teaching Assistant Visa Sponsorship Jobs in Utah

 Which visa types are most common for teaching assistant roles in Utah?

-The H-1B is the most common work visa for teaching assistant roles that require a bachelor's degree or higher in a specific field, though cap-exempt universities can file year-round without the lottery.
+The H-1B visa is the most common work visa for teaching assistant roles that require a bachelor's degree or higher in a specific field, though cap-exempt universities can file year-round without the lottery.
 J-1 visas are widely used for exchange visitor teaching positions at Utah universities.
 F-1 students on OPT or STEM OPT can also work as teaching assistants while pursuing or following their degree programs.

 How to find teaching assistant visa sponsorship jobs in Utah?